Skip to main content

 Advanced Options

 • Require manual deployment for pipeline changes: Enable this only if your environment prevents Sawmills from applying collector updates automatically.
-When enabled, you must run the provided Helm upgrade command after every pipeline change to deploy the update to the collector.
+When enabled, Sawmills generates chart metadata and values files for each deployment, and your team applies them through your Helm release process.
+See Manual Collector Deployment.

 Click Next to proceed.